-Cooking ham steak in a cast iron skillet is quick, easy and tasty as long as you do it right.
+Cooking ham steak in a cast iron skillet (affiliate link) is quick, easy and tasty as long as you do it right.

 There are also links to products I recommend from companies I have a referral relationship with.
 I will be compensated if you make a purchase after clicking on my links.

 Start With Uncured Pasture Raised Pork

 I absolutely love the taste of uncured pasture raised pork and I never pass on the chance to buy it when I can.

 Ham steaks have a reputation of being tough once they are cooked, but when you start with good meat and cook it right not only is the ham steak tender, but it is also juicy.

 There is no need to add any spices to the meat or oil to the skillet.